TheCaduceus/tg-upload/README.md

 **8.How to get `chat_id` & `msg_id` to use with tg-upload?**

 You can use third-party Telegram clients that let users to see more details (<a href="https://github.com/TheCaduceus/tg-upload/assets/87380104/6aa76de6-14ec-4a5f-b889-186aeb2e175b">see image</a>) of a given message like [OctoGram](https://github.com/OctoGramApp/OctoGram).

+**9.Can I send files to a particular topic inside a Telegram community?**

+Yes! for doing this, you just need to pass the topic identity or identity of any message inside of that topic with `--reply_to` flag.

+**Getting topic identity:**

+Copy link of any message inside the topic you want identity of and the link will be in this format `https://t.me/username/topic_id/msg_id` or in case of private chats link will be in this format `https://t.me/c/chat_id/topic_id/msg_id`.

 <a name="contribution"></a>